UTokyo advances quantum computing in Japan with IBM partnership Launch of joint research using world’s first commercial quantum computer

 Hardware test machine on UTokyo campus

 The second project is the operation of a hardware test center.
 In order to operate gate-based quantum computers, it is essential to have hardware technology for cryogenic and microwave components, materials for stable operation of superconducting qubits, high-frequency parts and wiring for signal transmission, and control technologies for refrigerators and compressors.
-In June 2021, a highly stable 5-qubit test machine was installed at the test center set up at the Faculty of Science Building 3 in the Asano section of UTokyo’s Hongo Campus.
+In June 2021, a highly stable 5-qubit test machine was installed at the test center set up in the Asano section of UTokyo’s Hongo Campus.

 This is the first time IBM, which exercises strict control over its emergent technology, has set up a quantum computer test bed outside the company.

 “How to input data into a quantum computer poses a big question,” said Professor Hiroshi Imai, who studies quantum computation and algorithms at the Graduate School of Information Science and Technology.
 “If we can enter data in a quantum fashion, it would be a breakthrough.
 And this test bed could make that possible.”

 According to Imai, there have been several quantum computing-related breakthroughs in the 1990s.
 One of the most significant is the invention of the superconducting quantum gate method — the technology IBM has adopted — dreamed up by Professor Yasunobu Nakamura of the Research Center for Advanced Science and Technology in 1999, when he worked at the electronics and information technology company NEC.
 It is IBM’s custom to name its processors after birds, and they named the one at the test center Tsuru (Crane), long considered a symbol of longevity and good luck in Japan — and perhaps as a way to show respect to the Japanese researcher.